 If you decide not to upgrade your account after your free trial expires, your account will revert to a free GQueues Lite account.
 Your data will remain visible in your account, but you will lose the functionality of our paid features.

 Yes.
 GQueues is a separate company from Google, so your G Suite subscription does not cover the cost of GQueues.
 Use the Price Calculator to determine the total cost for the number of licenses that you need (including volume discounts).

-A GQueues for BUSINESS subscription requires a minimum of two licenses ($25 each), but you may purchase as many licenses as you want.
-Use the Price Calculator to determine the total cost of your subscription based on the number of licenses you need.
+With a GQueues for BUSINESS subscription you may purchase as many licenses as you want starting at $4 each.
+Use the Price Calculator to determine the total cost of your subscription based on the number of licenses you need and volume discounts.

 No, you only need to purchase licenses for the people who will actually use GQueues.
 You can issue licenses to specific users on your domain by following these steps.

 You can add licenses to your subscription at anytime by following these steps.
 The additional licenses will have the same expiration as your existing ones and will be prorated accordingly so your subscription remains on the same billing cycle.

 If your subscription is up for renewal and you would like to decrease the number of licenses for the upcoming year please contact us at for assistance.

 Yes, you can issue licenses to anyone with a Gmail or G Suite account, even if they are not part of your domain.
 In the Manage Licenses Dashboard type in the person's email address and click the Issue License button.

 Yes, you can have completed tasks hidden from your calendar by going to the Calendar tab of GQueues Settings and checking the box for "Hide Completed Items" and clicking Save.

 When you click the checkmark on a subtask, it will be crossed off without being archived.
 To override this behavior, hold the shift-key down while clicking the checkmark and it will archive the subtask.